She's Got Rhythm

 "She's Got Rhythm" is a song written by Brian Wilson, Mike Love and Ron Altbach for the American rock band The Beach Boys.
 It was the opening track on their 1978 album M.I.U.
 Album.

 "She's Got Rhythm" took the basic backing track of Celebration's song "Lookin' Good" off of their album Almost Summer.

 Personnel

+Credits sourced from Craig Slowinski, John Brode, Will Crerar, Joshilyn Hoisington and David Beard.